abellokeefe/abellokeefe.github.io/index.md

 I am a student of Computer Science at Colorado State University's online campus, a student of Mathematics at Southern New Hampshire University and a student of Data Science at Lambda School.

-I'm a student, mathematician and computer scientist who lives in Salt Lake City, UT.
+I'm a student, mathematician and computer scientist living in Salt Lake City, UT.

 ### Contact
 - [Email](mailto:abellokeefe@icloud.com)